nivox/spekka-talk/presentation/presentation.md

 # Spekka Stateful

-* Models stateful flows by:
+* Separates the business logic concerns...
-    * Logic: how they behave
+* ... from the management of the state
-    * Backend: how they manage state
+* providing first class flow interaction

 ---
 <!-- header: Implementation: Spekka Stateful -->